 “There is not a tag that says that [those things] came from [the Mormon church], we did not publish it anywhere…we were happy to help [the Catholic church’s service project] and the people,” President Dini Ciacci said, “If we can cooperate, we will do it.
 We will still believe what we believe.”

 President Alessandro Dini Ciacci, currently the Stake President of the Rome West Stake is fully aware of the delay of the temple being finished.
 “Of course there have been some delays,” stated Dini Ciacci in a private interview.

 It was announced in a promotional video by the church, that the temple was expected to be completed by 2014.
 Now in 2017, the Rome temple is still not finished and has experienced some contract issues.
 However, work is currently underway and back to normal again.

 “We can see the finish line, but we don’t know how long it will take to get to the finish line yet,” President Dini Ciacci says.

-There is no official date, nor an estimated date, that church authorities or construction managers can provide.
+The temple is estimated to be completed in mid-2018, although no official dates have been announced.
 Usually six months before the opening of the temple, the date will be announced publicly through the Church’s official channels.